 The wood – Another term used for the bar.

-Pick up/fire – If a table had appetizers then this is the term you use when wanting the kitchen to start on their main course or from main course to desert etc.
+Pick up/fire – If a table had appetizers then this is the term you use when wanting the kitchen to start on their main course or from the main course to dessert etc.